Cray-HPE/sat/docs/man/sat.8.rst

 These global options must be specified before the subcommand.

 **--logfile** *file*
         Set the location of logs for this run.
-The location is either an absolute or relative path of a file in or below the home or current directory.
+In order to share the location between the host and container when sat is run in a container environment, the path should be either an absolute or relative path of a file in or below the home or current directory.
         This overrides the value in the configuration file.

 **--loglevel-stderr** *level*